Academic Policies and Procedures

 Writing Improvement Program

-- Students admitted on probation may be required by the Admissions Committee or Academic Dean to take a course in Academic Writing as a condition for admission.
+- Students admitted on probation may be required by the Admissions Committee or Academic Dean to take the one-credit course in Academic Writing (RES 512) as a condition for admission.

-- Students who have been placed on academic probation will be required to take a course on Academic Writing the semester immediately following their unsatisfactory academic progress.
+- Students who have been placed on academic probation will be required to take the one-credit course on Academic Writing (RES 512) the semester immediately following their unsatisfactory academic progress.

-- If a student demonstrates insufficient writing skills for graduate-level studies, any professor may request him or her to take a course in Academic Writing.
+- If a student demonstrates insufficient writing skills for graduate-level studies, any professor may request him or her to take the one-credit course in Academic Writing (RES 512).

 Each instructor also sets class attendance policies as announced in the course syllabus.
 The professor’s individual attendance policy may be stricter than the 20% limit stated above.